leo2105/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Creation of the Training Set & Training Process

+##### This is the data used for a good self-driving: https://drive.google.com/drive/folders/1CzkXRxHkskVnRd2nnqYxqeFbOvg1GvpV?usp=sharing

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

 <div style="width:700px;height:300px;overflow:hidden;" >